PhD, Brandeis University

 Derek R. Strykowski is a clinical assistant professor in the Department of Music.
 He holds a PhD in historical musicology from Brandeis University.
 In addition to offering instruction in the undergraduate music history sequence, Strykowski also introduces non-majors to the department through “Understanding Music” and “Music and Money,” both Pathways courses within the new UB Curriculum.

-As a scholar, Strykowski works to explain the history of composition from social-scientific perspectives in order to advance our theoretical knowledge of the relationship between compositional circumstance and the development of musical style.
-He also maintains a second program of research involving the formal empirical analysis of sixteenth-century polyphony—a methodology that frequently falls under the heading of the digital humanities.
+As a scholar, Strykowski investigates how composers develop their musical styles in relation to the social and economic circumstances in which they work.
+Much of his research examines the artistic influence of nineteenth-century music publishers upon the style of composers from the period.
+He also maintains a second program of research involving the formal empirical analysis of sixteenth-century polyphony, and is a member of the UB Digital Scholarship Studio and Network.
 His research appears in the Journal of Musicological Research, the Empirical Musicology Review, the International Review of the Aesthetics and Sociology of Music, and Notes: The Quarterly Journal of the Music Library Association.